Doctor of Nursing Practice (DNP)

 Fall 2016 admissionThe fall 2016 application cycle is now open.
 Refer to the 'Application & Admission' information found on this page.

-The purpose of the DNP program is to prepare Advanced Practice Nurses (APNs) to transform clinical practice as expert clinicians and leaders with a special focus on rural and underserved populations.
+The purpose of the DNP program is to prepare Advanced Practice Registered Nurses (APRNs) to transform clinical practice as expert clinicians and leaders with a special focus on rural and underserved populations.

 In addition to delivering evidence-based direct patient care at an advanced practice level to individuals across the lifespan in primary care settings, graduates of the DNP program will learn skills needed to produce and implement valuable evidence to guide practice and are prepared to work collaboratively with rural communities in an effort to reduce health disparities.